 The movie isn’t all John Wayne, however.
 There is much more, including the other major lead, Montgomery Clift.

 I have to confess, I’ve never been a big fan of Clift.
 He always comes across to me as not-quite-there, somehow not on the same page as everyone else.
 That’s due to his natural style and his heavy dependence on his eyes.
 At his best, he communicates everything with his eyes — intelligence, doubt, love and so on.

 For me, however, he just as often comes across as someone a bit doped up and out of it.

 In Red River, though, I find he’s at his best.
 He plays a very quiet, thoughtful (and dangerous) Matt Garth.

 You can see what he thinks, and feel his restraint, and know something is coming to a head and it is all in his eyes.
 He and Wayne make a great contrast here both in styles and roles.

 Someone I rarely see mentioned in reviews of Red River is the young Mickey Kuhn, who plays the young Matt in the movie’s first act.
 He is brilliant in his scenes as a cocky but also frightened and traumatized boy.
 He’s in the movie only briefly, but he’s wonderful in his scene.

 Lastly, there is the movie’s often discussed ending.
 Is it legitimate, or is it a Hollywood cop-out happy ending?
 I think it’s debatable to a degree but I have to side with the latter view.
 It comes about very abruptly and out of the blue and, ultimately, unsatisfying.
-As proof, I think you need at only look at the fact that is discussed to the degree it is.
+As proof, I think you need only look at the fact that it is discussed to the degree that it is.